Mohammad-Amin-Asadi/Mohammad-Amin-Asadi.github.io/index.md

 title: Home
 ---

-## Welcome to my Portfolio
+Welcome to my Portfolio

-Hello there!
-I'm **Mohammad Amin Asadi**, a passionate professional specializing in the captivating realms of **Computer Vision and Artificial Intelligence**.
-With a fusion of hard skills such as deep-rooted expertise in Computer **Vision** and soft skills that encompass stellar communication and self-motivation, I'm here to embark on a journey of innovation and exploration.
+Hey there!
+I'm Mohammad Amin Asadi, focusing on Computer Vision and Artificial Intelligence.
+Let's dive in!

-## Education and Experience
+Education and Experience

-I hold a diploma from the prestigious Amir Kabir Academy of Brilliant Talents, setting the foundation for my expansive knowledge.
-With over **4 years** in the realm of programming and a dedicated year in web development, I've spent the last **3 years** immersed in Python, Computer Vision, and AI.
-My journey has encompassed diverse roles, from serving as the CTO at WikiQ to nurturing young minds as a teacher at I3center.
+I graduated from the "Amirkabir vocational school  Academy of Brilliant Talents" and have been immersed in programming for over 4 years, with a year dedicated to web development.
+For the past 3 years, I've been honing my skills in Python, Computer Vision, and AI.
+I've held various roles, including serving as technical support at [telefonchy](https://telefonchy.com/) the CTO at [WikiQ](https://www.wikiq.co/about-us), teaching at [I3center](https://i3center.com/teacher/%D9%85%D9%87%D9%86%D8%AF%D8%B3-%D9%85%D8%AD%D9%85%D8%AF%D8%A7%D9%85%DB%8C%D9%86-%D8%A7%D8%B3%D8%AF%DB%8C/) and R&D in [Part-AI-Center](https://partdp.ai/en/)

-## Achievements That Speak
+Achievements

 - 🏆 **First Place** in the exhilarating self-driving cars U19 competition of the IRAN Fira Cup's League, showcasing my prowess in autonomous vehicles (*Simulator*) 2021.
 - 🏆 **First Place** in self-driving cars U19 competition of the IRAN Fira Cup's League (*All-rounds*) 2023.
-- 🏆 **First Place** in self-driving cars U19 competition of the IRAN Fira Cup's League (*Simulator*) 2023.
 - 🏆 **First Place** in self-driving cars U19 competition of the IRAN Fira Cup's League (*Simulator*) 2023.
 - 🏆 **First Place** in self-driving cars U19 competition of the IRAN Fira Cup's League (*Race - Simulator*) 2023.
 - 🏆 **First Place** in the national robotics competition ROBOIUT, outshining competitors in solving maze-line challenges at the Isfahan University of Technology 2021.